-California Do Not Track Disclosure
+California Do Not Track Disclosure (CalOPPA)

-Under the Shine the Light law, if you are a California resident and have an established business relationship with a business subject to the law’s requirements, you may request, once per calendar year, an information-sharing disclosure that lists (subject to any applicable exemptions or exceptions provided by the law):
+Under the “Shine the Light” law, if you are a California resident and have an established business relationship with a business that is subject to the law’s disclosure requirements, you may request, once per calendar year, an information-sharing disclosure that lists (subject to any applicable exemptions or exceptions provided by the law):

-California Privacy and Data Protection Rights
+Additional California Privacy Rights (CCPA)

 - The categories of sources from which we collected that information, and

-- The Right to Delete: You have the right to request the deletion of personal information about you (or your household) that we have collected in the course of our business.
+- The Right to Request Deletion of Personal Information: You have the right to request the deletion of personal information about you (or your household) that we have collected in the course of our business.

 There is no charge for for making a request.

 Except as otherwise required by law, privacy-related requests pertaining to children under 18 should be submitted by a parent, legal guardian, or other authorized adult representative.

-Opting-Out or Submitting Other California Privacy Requests (Do Not Sell My Personal Information
+Opting-Out or Submitting Other California Privacy Requests (Do Not Sell My Personal Information Page)

 CCPA Information Collection and Sharing Notice